isw-kudos/huddo-docs/docs/boards/connections/mobile-app-on-prem.md

         > where `[BOARDS_URL]` is your configured URL for Boards.

-    - Find the `ApplicationsList` element and append `Boards`.
+    - Find the `ApplicationsList` or `DefaultNavigationOrder` element and append `Boards`.
 For example:

             <ApplicationsList>profiles,communities,files,filesync,wikis,activities,forums,blogs,bookmarks,Boards</ApplicationsList>
+or

+            <DefaultNavigationOrder>profiles,communities,files,filesync,wikis,activities,forums,blogs,bookmarks,Boards</DefaultNavigationOrder>

 1. Save and check-in `mobile-config.xml`